 Responsibility to Your Passengers

-As the operator of a boat, you are responsible for ensuring that your passengers understand basic safety practices and laws.
+Sharing the fun of your pleasure craft with your friends and family is all part of the boating experience.
+As the operator of a boat, you are legally responsible for ensuring that your passengers understand basic safety practices and laws.

 - Use a pre-departure checklist to make sure you’ve taken the necessary safety precautions.

 - Before departing, have a safety discussion with everyone on board.
 Some of the things you should point out are:

 - Locations of safety equipment—lifejackets and PFDs, manual propelling device, anchor, fire extinguisher(s), visual signals, first-aid kit, and bailers/water pump

 - The need for all passengers to wear a lifejacket, especially during times of high boat traffic, severe weather, or any other dangerous boating conditions